 Security Concerns

-Older doors with thin or unreinforced glass are more manageable to breach.
-Replacing them with modern options featuring tempered or laminated glass enhances security.
-These updated doors protect your home while offering additional peace of mind.
+Older doors with thin glass are vulnerable to breaches.
+Modern options featuring tempered or laminated glass provide superior protection while offering homeowners greater peace of mind.

 Environmental and Noise Concerns